 I am a member of the Suzuki Association of the Greater Washington Area.
-I have availability on Sundays in Vienna, VA and Monday evenings in Alexandria, VA and Washington, DC.
+I have availability on Sundays in Vienna, VA and evenings in Washington, DC.

 The Suzuki Association of the Greater Washington Area (SAGWA) is a volunteer organization devoted to improving children’s lives through music education.
 Our mission is to inspire an appreciation for the untapped possibilities of children through promoting the understanding and use of the music teaching approach and educational philosophy of Dr. Shinichi Suzuki for the greater happiness of all children.